Air Fryer Sausage Meatballs

 These aren’t just great for an appetizer, they are fantastic for a breakfast side item or just as a pop in your mouth snack.

-Serve them on a pretty platter on top of fresh lettuce for a party.
+• Serve them on a pretty platter on top of fresh lettuce for a party.
 Add a toothpick or cocktail fork for easy eating.

-They make a great after school snack.
+• Make them alone for a great after school snack.
 We serve with vegetable sticks or fresh fruit.

 A lot.
 It’s honestly going to depend on how big or how small you make the sausage balls.